learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 are going to be using is called [Mocha](https://mochajs.org/).

 Let's walk through the basics of testing.
-You'll discover it's not too different from what you've experienced in the last few labs.
-First things first, open up `index.js` in your terminal.
+You'll discover it's not too different from what you've experienced in the last few lessons.
+Many lessons going forward will include tests.
+We refer to these lessons as _labs_.
+By having tests in our lesson materials, you can apply what you're learning and get immediate feedback on your code!

+## Getting Started

+First things first, open up
+`index.js` in your terminal.
 You are going to see mostly familiar things:

 ```javascript